kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Be faithful in small things because it is in them that your strength lies. - Mother Teresa
+    ## The smallest act of kindness is worth more than the grandest intention. - Oscar Wilde